 Our summer school, planned originally for June 2020 had to be cancelled due to the corona virus situation throughout the world.
 At that time we hoped to organize the school with the same content in 2021.
 Unfortunately the pandemic is in some sense stronger than ever (March 2021) and although the hopefully joyful end to restrictions is in sight, it is still very unlikely that our lives will get back to normal by June 2021.
 Thus with regret we had to postpone our school once more till 2022.
 If you are interested in joining us, please visit the site from time to time for updates.
 Our next announcement will most likely arrive at the end of 2021.

-The Institute of Mathematics at Eötvös Loránd University
+The Institute of Mathematics at Eötvös Loránd University is pleased

 ancient problems, recent results".

 Number theory is one of the most ancient, yet in modern times also very active areas of mathematics (with over 2000 submissions per year to arxiv!).
 German mathematician Carl Friedrich Gauss said "Mathematics is the queen of the sciences – and number theory is the queen of mathematics."
 One of the beauties of number theory is that there are many problems which can be stated in an elementary way but the solution is very deep or even still open.
 As a consequence the methods used to tackle such problems are diverse making number theory related to almost all areas of mathematics.
 In this summer school we intend to introduce the participants to many of these various techniques.